 Manufacturer of LED emitters shall utilize an advanced production LED binning process to maintain color consistency.

-All LED fixtures (100% of each lot) shall undergo a minimum three-hour burn-in test during manufacturing.
+All LED fixtures (100% of each lot) shall undergo a burn-in test during manufacturing.

 LED system shall comply with all relevant patents

 Fixtures shall have a PWM frequency of 20,000hz to avoid flicker on camera